-The world's most secure systems have been breached - i.e. FBI, Commonwealth Bank of Australia, Facebook and Sony.
-As these large corporations, who have the budget for high tech cyber security, are able to be hacked, then it is more than likely that a hacker will be able to hack an SME company.
-Criminals see these SME companies as quick and easy money given the low security measures in place.
+The world's biggest companies have been breached - i.e. FBI, Facebook and Sony.
+If these companies with massive budgets for high tech cyber security professionals and products are able to be hacked, then it is likely that a hacker will be able to gain access to an SME company who have relatively smaller budgets for cyber and data security.
+Hackers see SME companies as quick and easy money given the low security measures that they are able to put place.

 Given the need for security, software developers are constantly issuing 'patches' to help reduce the number of hacks, however these may not necessarily help in all cases.

-The OAIC has advised that 5% of breaches have resulted from a system error.
-This includes mobile phones, tablets or laptops being misplaced or lost in public places and in the event that these devices aren't encrypted, they can be easily hacked.
-Should this happen, an Insured may be required to notify the OAIC and affected individuals, which can involve significant legal costs which may not be budgeted for due to the belief they are adequately protected against cyber and privacy breaches.
+Breaches can result from human error, this includes mobile phones, tablets or laptops being misplaced or lost in public places and in the event that these devices aren't encrypted, they can be easily hacked.
+Should this happen, an Insured may be required to from 1 December 2020, notify the Privacy Commissioner.
+Notifying the Privacy Commissioner of any data breach or cyber security breach involves significant legal costs which SME's do not usually budget for due to the belief they are adequately protected against cyber and privacy breaches.